-[52] In the PR letter at pages 6-7, we addressed the contention by the Applicant in the R-FA that the "computer (controller), the group of known colours or colour library stored in a storage, and display screening having a visual interface are part of the overall system, which add additional technical and essential features to the claims," stating that:
+[53] In the PR letter at page 7, we addressed the contention by the Applicant in the R-FA that the "controller, the plurality of colours (or colour library) stored in a storage, the user input device, and the colour display screen having a visual interface are part of the operation of the overall system, which add additional technical and essential features to the claims", stating that:

 As discussed above, our preliminary view is that the problem to be solved and the solution do not involve any computer implementation of the mathematical models associated with user emotions.
-Likewise, there would have been no problems associated with the selection and input of information to such models or the display of any outputs since the computer implementation of mathematical models and the associated input and output functions was part of the relevant CGK.
+Likewise, there would have been no problems associated with the selection and input of information to such models or the display of any colours or outputs since the computer implementation of mathematical models and the associated input and output functions was part of the relevant CGK.